fedeghe/rexhr/README.md

 Another client ajax library

 ### first things first
-All tests are meant to run agains a local small server which respond back usual replies needed in the tests.
-Indeed tests are based on some hadrcoded values returned by that local server, which needs to be started before running the tests.
+All tests must run against a local small server.
+Tests are indeed based on some hadrcoded values returned by that local server, which needs to be started before running the tests.
-NPM package clearly does not contain all needed for testing since it must bring only we very minimal code, but on the [gihtub repository](https://fedeghe@github.com/fedeghe/rexhr.git) there's everything:
+NPM package clearly does not contain all needed for testing since it must bring only the very minimal code, but on the [gihtub repository](https://fedeghe@github.com/fedeghe/rexhr.git) there's everything:

 ``` sh
 > git clone https://fedeghe@github.com/fedeghe/rexhr.git